kevklash/budget_system/DOCKER_SETUP.md

 4. Create a Campaign for that brand
 5. Watch Celery Monitor at http://localhost:5555/ for background tasks

-That's it!
-Your complete budget management system is running with automatic:
+The budget management system runs with automatic:
 - Budget enforcement (every 5 minutes)
 - Dayparting checks (every minute)
 - Daily resets (midnight)